Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-A man explaining how to inherit an IRA
+A man explaining how to inherit an IRA.

-Inheriting an inherited IRA can be a complex process filled with numerous rules and potential tax implications.
+Inheriting an inherited IRA involves a complex process filled with numerous rules and potential tax implications.
 Staying informed and prepared can better equip you to navigate the complexities of inheriting an IRA.
 Through careful review of your timeline, distribution obligations and beneficiary status, you can preserve more of the account’s value and avoid unexpected tax consequences.

 Tips for Estate Planning